Originate/exosphere/tutorial/part_2/part_2a/04_html_server.md

 Since our html server is so simple, we'll build it using [ExpressJS](http://expressjs.com).
-Exosphere comes with a template for building ExpressJS html servers.
+Exosphere provides a template for building ExpressJS html servers.
 Let's use it:

 ```